Genez-io/deployapps-landing-page/content/posts/integrate_stripe_payments_with_a_genezio_backend_and_react.md

 }
 ```

 First, we import the `GenezioDeploy` decorator.
-It will be added to the `StripeService` class to signal to genezio that the class needs to be deployed.
+It will be added to the `StripeService` class to signal to DeployApps that the class needs to be deployed.

 The `GenezioMethod, GenezioHttpRequest, GenezioHttpResponse` will be used later on.